List of Star Trek novels: Signature Edition (2003–04)

-The Signature Edition series collects novels from the Star Trek and Next Generation book lines.
+The Signature Edition series collects novels from the Star Trek and The Next Generation book lines.
 The omnibus editions include amplifying material such as author's notes, essays, and interviews.
-Numbering of the novels varies by language and market.

 Titan (2005–2017)

 Star Trek: Titan is a flagship series set aboard the Titan (NCC-80102), under the command of William Riker.
 The starship Titan was introduced in Nemesis (2002), and later appeared in several episodes of the TV series Lower Decks.
-Numbering of the novels varies by language and market.
+Not all printings include a number stamp.

 Vanguard (2005–2012)

-Star Trek: Vanguard is a flagship concept series concurrent with the events of the Original Series.
+Star Trek: Vanguard is a flagship concept series concurrent with the events of The Original Series.
 The novels are set aboard Starfleet Starbase 47 positioned on the edge of the Taurus Reach known as Vanguard to its residents and crew.
 The series was created and written by Dayton Ward, Kevin Dilmore, and David Mack.
-Numbering of the novels varies by language and market.
+Not all printings include a number stamp.

 The Corps of Engineers novella Distant Early Warning (2006), by Dayton Ward and Kevin Dilmore, is a prequel to Vanguard.
 In Tempest's Wake (2012), by Dayton Ward, serves as an epilogue to the series.
 The Seekers (2014–15) flagship series is an indirect sequel to Vanguard.

 Mirror Universe (2007–2011)

 Star Trek: Mirror Universe explores the Mirror Universe introduced in Star Trek episode "Mirror, Mirror".
 The Sorrows of Empire (2009) was expanded from a novella collected in Glass Empires (2007).
 Fearful Symmetry (2008) and The Soul Key (2009), by Olivia Wood, and Disavowed (2014), by David Mack, tie into the series.
-Numbering of the novels varies by language and market.
+Not all printings include a number stamp.